mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 <summary>A company with more than ten years of experience in the fraud detection domain (i.e. they have ten years of labelled data and a team of expert analysts) has hired you as "chief anti-fraud officer".
 After analyzing the previous solutions developed by the company, you discover that they are mainly based on expert-based static rules and supervised black-box approaches such as neural networks.
 Describe the advantages and disadvantages of expert-based static rules systems.</summary>

 The main disadvantage of expert-based detection is that a continuous input from an expert is needed since all flagged cases must be analyzed by hand and the rules must be updated accordingly: so it is not only expensive to build, but also to maintain.
-Moreover, it is not able to detect novel frauds pattern or complex ones.&#x20;
+Moreover, it is not able to detect novel frauds pattern or complex ones.

 The main advantage is that it does not require an historical database of labelled data.

-On the other hand, NN may be able to identify more complex patterns but being a black-box approach it may not be clear why a transaction is flagged as fraudulent or not. &#x20;
+On the other hand, NN may be able to identify more complex patterns but being a black-box approach it may not be clear why a transaction is flagged as fraudulent or not.

 </details>